 However, if you live in a tropical, humid area with lots of light and pollinating fig wasps, then your fiddler may produce figs.

 Make sure the fiddler has enough water, fertilizer, light, and shelter from the wind.
 Bear in mind both male and female plants in the same vicinity are required for pollination.

 They won’t taste good, but you’ll have bragging rights among fiddler aficionados.

 5 Tips to Help Grow Healthy Fiddle Leaf Fig Plants

 Watering a fiddle leaf fig is simple once you’ve got to grips with a good regime.
 A houseplant fiddler needs water when the soil is dry down to an inch.
 Push a finger into the soil.
-If it’s still damp hold off watering it and wait another few days before testing it again.
-If it’s dry, here how to water it:
+If it’s still damp, hold off watering it and wait another few days before testing it again.
+If it’s dry, here is how to water it.

 Put a small fiddle leaf fig in a sink or bucket of water so it can soak up the liquid it needs.
 Allow it to drain before replacing it in the display pot.

 Large fiddlers should be given a cup of water.
 Add another cup until water runs from the base.
 Then, let the top soil dry out before watering it again.

 Allowing a fiddler to partially dry out means air can reach its roots.
 Plants need air and water on their roots to survive.
 Testing soil before watering also makes sure its roots don’t rot in a consistently moist potting mix.